 Examples of Organizational Change

-- New product development: Companies may introduce new products or services to expand their offerings and increase revenue.
+- New product development: Businesses consistently introduce new products and services to attract more customers and increase their sales.

 5 Contributions of HR to Change Management